-Kay: –so, I think the other things that was frustrating is, you know, the lack of boundaries.
-You know, you could be very overbooked trying to help everyone and you know, be nice to everybody.
-And sometimes that took away some time that you might’ve had at the home.
+Kay: So I think the other thing that was frustrating is, you know, the lack of boundaries, you know, you- you could be very overbooked trying to help everyone and, you know, be nice to everybody.
+And, uh, sometimes, uh, that took away some time that we might’ve had at the home.
+But-

-Kay: –kind of the interesting things about these love styles is, we could also think of them as a stress response.
-So, avoiders flee.
-You know, you have your fight, flight, freeze.
-Pleasers—
+Kay: … kind of the, the interesting things about these love styles is they’re, they’re kind of- we could also think of them as a stress response.

-Kay: –they freeze.
-If you’re mad at them or there’s conflict, they get, you know, rattled and they also just fight.
+Kay: … very- they freeze if you’re mad at them or there’s conflict.
+They get, you know, rattled.
+And, uh, vacillators just fight.

-Jim: Right.
-The last one, I think the last one is chaotic.
-Describe chaotic.
+Jim: Um, describe chaotic.
 That seems to be the worst possible state.
-I’m not sure that they’re measured here.
+I- I’m not sure that they’re measured-

 Kay: No, it is.

-Jim: That one looked more destructive than the others, but talk about the chaotic, controller, victim mentality.
+Jim: That one looked more destructive than the others.
+But talk about the chaotic, uh, controller victim mentality.

-Milan: Well, Jim, just a little while ago, you said, “My childhood was so chaotic”–
+Milan: Well, well Jim, just a little while ago, you said my childhood was so chaotic.

-Milan: –and when we stop and say, what was that like?
-And having read your book, it’s a home where there’s unpredictability, where a person doesn’t know if they’re safe, where the parent is supposed to be providing security and safety.
-The parent is simultaneously dangerous, abusive, neglectful, harmful or so addicted or at such a mentally unhealthy place, that they’re perhaps at a level or lower than the child.
+Milan: And what was- when we stop and say what was that like?
+And, and having read your book, it’s a home where there’s unpredictability, where a person doesn’t know they’re safe.
+Where the parents is supposed to bre- be providing security and safety, the parent is simultaneously dangerous, abusive, neglectful, harmful or so addicted or at a- such a mentally unhealthy place that they’re, perhaps, at a level or lower than the child.